CarlaKlement/DocumentationExternalMonitoring/Documentation_External_Monitoring.md

 ![P7](./Screenshots/Capture7.1.PNG)

-After Your deployment is complete, press “Go to resource” and select “File shares” to create a new file share.
+After your deployment is complete, press “Go to resource” and select “File shares” to create a new file share.

 <p float="left">
     <img src="./Screenshots/Capture8.PNG" width="320"/>
     <img src="./Screenshots/Capture9.PNG" width="283"/>
     </p>

 Choose a name for the new file share and select a resource group.
 Click the button “Review + create” and after passed validation the new file share is created.
 We first create the file share “influxdbfileshare”, where the files for the InfluxDB container are stored.
 For that open the file share and upload the files: “influxd.bolt” and “influx.sqlite”.
-You find these files in the file directory on Your computer in the folder “InfluxData”.
+You find these files in the file directory on your computer in the folder “InfluxData”.

 ![P10](./Screenshots/Capture10.PNG)